-Newport Girls' High School Class of 2022 have surpassed the last formal examination results of 2019 by over 10% with an outstanding 81% of results graded A-B and 54% A-A. This is a tremendous achievement given the national Covid disruption experienced during students' sixth form studies and testament to the hard work of them and their teachers.
+Newport Girls' High School Class of 2023 have surpassed the last formal examination results of 2019 by +2-3% in relation to A\-B grades achieved.
+An outstanding 72% of results were graded A\ B and 44% A\ A, with the number of A\ grades doubling on 2019 to 20%.
+This is a tremendous achievement given that these students did not sit their GCSE examination, and is a testament to the hard work of them and their teachers.

-The year group achieved a 100% pass rate across the board with many individual subject successes:
+The year group achieved a 99.6% pass rate across the board with many individual subject successes: